MileHacker Logo

 • Be aware that some historic sites, due to their age and nature, have inherent accessibility challenges.

-• Always verify specifics prior to your trip.
+• Always verify specifics before your visit.

 • Being flexible with your itinerary might be of benefit.